 Persecution of evangelical Christians continues in rural villages in the southern states where Catholicism is often intertwined with native Mayan religious practices.
 Evangelicals refuse to take part in or contribute to traditionalist religious festivals because of heavy drinking and pagan elements, but traditionalists see refusal as a betrayal of the community and an attempt to undermine its culture.
 This leads to outbreaks of persecution in villages in Chiapas and also in other states including Hidalgo, Oaxaca, Jalisco, Guerrero and Puebla, where Christians face harassment, beatings, discrimination and eviction from their homes and villages.
 Local authorities often cut off basic services such as water and electricity if contributions are not made.

-Christians of all denominations face persecution from Mexico’s powerful mafia-style drug cartels which often threaten church leaders, targeting churches for extortion and to use as fronts for money laundering.
+Christians of all denominations face persecution from Mexico’s powerful mafia-style drug cartels, which consider churches a threat because their leaders speak out against violence and criminal operations and hinder the gangs’ indoctrination and recruitment processes.
+They also target churches for extortion and to use as fronts for money laundering.
 Some pastors and priests have been kidnapped or killed and thousands face death threats and intimidation.
-As well as seeing churches as a revenue source, drug gangs consider them a threat because churches teach that that involvement with drugs is not compatible with the Gospel and some churches support rehabilitation programmes for drug addicts and alcoholics.

 The Innocent of Acteal